Write mainly with nouns and verbs. Use adjectives only if they make your meaning more precise.

 Take care when using adjectives for emphasis.
 For example, the word ‘very’ adds nothing to a phrase.
-It can usually be left out without changing the meaning.
-The same usually applies to really, actually, rather and quite.
+Most of the time you can lose the word without changing the meaning.
+The same usually applies to words like really, actually, rather and quite.

 In practice many adjectives have no substance.
 You can remove most from your sentences.
 You won’t lose much, but you will gain clarity.

-On a personal note, I’ve been paid to write by the word for many years.
-Loading my copy with lucrative adjectives makes sense – but my writing would certainly better without them.
+On a personal note, publishers and others have paid me for years to write by the word.
+Loading my copy with lucrative adjectives makes economic sense – but my writing would certainly better without them.

 For the record: